Mission:

 Time Commitment

-Athletes receive two days of training a week (totaling 4 hours a week) on court from mid-September to the end of May.
-Two intersquad tournaments.
-Approximately 10 games / controlled scrimmages versus challenging teams.
-Total of 120 hours of training.
+Athletes receive two days of basketball training a week (totaling 4 hours a week) on court from mid-September to the end of May.

 Back To School Prep Camp